Learning to Soar: Bozeman Hawks reaching even higher heights collegiately

 Overby initially resisted attempts to get into high jump.
 Her father, a collegiate high jumper himself, encouraged her to try, but she wasn’t a fan of the idea.
 However, when asked by her coaches to pick a second event, she found herself at the next closest event at practice.

 “It was kind of a happy accident that I chose high jump.
-I really did it out of convenience sake, because it was close to the pole vault pits and I ended up being good,” Overby said last week from Pullman, Washington.
+I really did it out of convenience sake, because it was close to the pole vault pits and I ended up being good,” Overby said.

-Last month, Overby set a new personal best of 5-11.5 to help the Cougars surpass their in-state rivals the Washington Huskies in a dual meet.
+Last month, Overby set a personal best of 5-11.5 to help the Cougars surpass in-state rival Washington in a dual meet.

 Her journey is something Overby has reflected on as she prepares to conclude her jumping career.